 Update 09/23/2020: We've discovered a value input bug that would cause the Dynamics box results to be slightly off.
 All soundbars reviewed since January 30th, 2020 have been updated.

 The Vizio SB2020n-G6 has satisfactory stereo dynamics.
 While it may not get loud enough for a large room or house party, it should still be loud enough if placed in front of your computer.
 At max volume, there are a little bit of pumping and compression artifacts present, particularly in the bass range.

 The Vizio SB2020n-G6's total harmonic distortion is alright.
 There's a little bit of distortion, both at a normal listening volume as well as at max volume.
 However, as distortion is relatively difficult to hear in comparison to pumping or compression artifacts, it may not be noticeable to everyone.

 This soundbar lacks a center channel, and it can't decode or downmix surround sound content to stereo.

 This soundbar doesn't support Atmos.

 The Vizio SB2020n-G6 has poor sound enhancement features.
 You can adjust the bass and treble, which is nice if you want to tweak the sound a little bit; however, there are only two presets: music and movie mode.
-While there's an auto-volume feature which can help if you like to watch TV at night, there isn't a dialogue enhancement or room correction feature.
+While there's an auto-volume feature which can help if you like to watch TV at night, it doesn't have a dialogue enhancement mode like the Vizio SB2020n-J6.
 On the upside, this soundbar has a DTS virtual X surround sound feature, which could make your audio sound more immersive, but we didn't test this.

 The Vizio SB2020n-G6 has a selection of inputs.
 There's a standard audio jack in addition to an RCA input.
 There's an optical-in too, and you can play content from flash drives thanks to its USB input.
 On the downside, there are no HDMI ports, so you won't be able to use this soundbar as a hub between your TV and other media devices.